nikkiricks/Node_Bots/README.md

 ![](images/led-scene-0.gif)

 This repo is for those who are interested in getting started with NodeBots and don't know where to go.
-I'm here for you. 🤗 I've included the hardware you'll need, website links, and files to get you going.
+I'm here for you. 🤗 I've included the hardware I used, website links, and files to get you going.

 ## Hardware List